Types of University Offers Explained

 What Does an Unsuccessful Application Mean?

-Not meeting the entry requirements.
+Not meeting entry requirements.

 Strong competition for limited places.